-Are you the cool 90’s kid who thinks he/she has received the best of both worlds?
+Are you the cool ’90s kid who thinks they have received the best of both worlds?

-This knowledge can provide to the user, a competitive advantage over other investors who commit naive mistakes in investing.
-It goes a long way in learning how to invest.
+This knowledge can provide the user a competitive advantage over other investors who commit naive mistakes in investing.
+In addition, it goes a long way in learning how to invest.

-I’ll like to give my personal example here.
-Enthusiastic about and attracted to the stock market, mutual funds, investments and all the glamour associated with it, I, a 90’s kid, started out to invest a small sum of money.
+Here’s an example.
+Enthusiastic about and attracted to the stock market, mutual funds, investments, and all the glamour associated with it, a 90’s kid started to invest a small sum of money.

-Unaware of all the technicalities of the market, oblivious to the probability of potential loss of corpus and only pulled by the hope of sheer profits, I made some very common mistakes which many investors have already made in the past and will keep making in the future.
+Unaware of all the market technicalities, oblivious to the probability of potential loss of corpus, and only pulled by the hope of sheer profits, he made some prevalent mistakes that many investors have already made in the past and will keep making in the future.

 Yes, that’s true.

-Other common mistakes are investing randomly without any goal in mind, investing without any thorough research, and not having patience to remain invested for the long-term along with many more.
+Other common mistakes are investing randomly without any goal in mind, investing without thorough research, and not having the patience to remain invested for the long term with many more.

-Some of the common investing mistakes which have been made numerous times by so many investors are-
+Some of the common investing mistakes which so many investors have made numerous times are-

-However, for another investor who is only investing with the purpose to earn more returns than a regular FD and does not want to take too high a risk, an investment in debt mutual funds could be a better option.
+However, an investment in debt mutual funds could be a better option for another investor who is only investing to earn more returns than a regular FD and does not want to take too high a risk.

-It must be noted that in the second case, an investment in small-cap mutual fund could be highly risky and therefore over the risk appetite of the concerned investor.
+In the second case, an investment in a small-cap mutual fund could be hazardous and, therefore, over the risk appetite of the concerned investor.

-Therefore, the investment objective is at the top-most level of the investment process and any investment related decision revolves around the objective of investment.
+Therefore, the investment objective is at the top-most level of the investment process, and any investment-related decision revolves around the aim of investment.

 Many young investors, including me, missed out on this crucial aspect invested without any particular goal or time frame in mind

 Since investing was not a colossal phenomenon as it is today, many of the 90s kids made this mistake.
 As soon as the market became volatile, they would withdraw their money.
 Rightly said, patience is a virtue, especially in investments.